Intercom alternative: Why is Dashly a good choice?

 Install the SDK in your mobile app if you have one; you don’t need coding skills to set up notifications and chat.
 Support your users right inside the app; let them ask you for help directly without emails and forms.

 Intercom gives you only two agent seats with the basic plan.
 As your business grows, your two support agents could easily be overwhelmed by questions, and this could really turn into a nightmare if you’ve connected several communication channels.
 In every paid plan, Dashly lets you include an unlimited number of people in your support team, which means you can have as many agents as you need.
 Grant different access rights to agents depending on their responsibilities.

 In addition to unlimited seats, Dashly offers conversation channels, like in Slack.
 It sorts incoming conversations by source (Mail, Facebook) and user data.
 Receive questions from VIP customers in a separate channel to manage them at high priority.

 You can also send automated messages to capture leads who come sniffing around your site.
-Dashly gives you lots of templates for pop-ups and chat messages.
+Dashly gives you lots of templates for pop-ups and chats messages.
 Just choose the template you like, then set the trigger and the audience who will see the pop-up.

 If you don’t want to send your auto message immediately, you can set a timeout or a trigger; Dashly will send the message when the visitor performs a certain action.